Explore the vibrant art, religion, and food culture of the Kingdom of Cambodia, and spend time with the country's leading artists and performers.

 - After breakfast at the hotel, we’ll travel to Siem Reap by van (around 6 hours) with lunch at a local restaurant on the way.

-- Upon arrival, we’ll check into our hotel and regroup after dinner for an optional circus arts performance put on by the French/Cambodian non-profit arts school, Phare Ponleu Selpak.
+- Upon arrival, we’ll check into our hotel and regroup after dinner to check out the city's galleries by tuk tuk.

-- We’ll have an early breakfast at the hotel (around 7 a.m.), then take our minivan to the ancient temples of Angkor Wat.
+- We’ll have an early breakfast at the hotel, then take our minivan to the ancient temples of Angkor Wat, leaving in time to beat the heat and to catch the sun rising over the temples.
 There, during a guided tour throughout the vast Angkor Wat complex, we’ll stop and explore four temples: Angkor Wat (the main, big temple), Bayon (Angkor Thom), Terrace of the Elephants, and Ta Prom.
 This tour will involve a considerable amount of walking and standing over the course of about five hours.
 Bring good walking shoes, lightweight clothing that covers your knees and shoulders at all times, and protect yourself from the sun.

 - We’ll eat lunch at a restaurant at the temples halfway through the tour.
 In the afternoon, we’ll return to our hotel where we can rest and shower.